pi-hole/docker-pi-hole/README.md

 ## Advanced Usage

-The standard pi-hole customization abilities apply to this docker but with docker twists such as using docker volumes to map host stored file configurations over the container defaults.
-Volumes are also important to persist the configuration incase you have remove the pihole container which is a typical docker upgrade pattern.
+The standard pi-hole customization abilities apply to this docker, but with docker twists such as using docker volume mounts to map host stored file configurations over the container defaults.
+Volumes are also important to persist the configuration incase you have remove the pi-hole container which is a typical docker upgrade pattern.

 ### Customizing with volume mounts

-Here are some relevant wiki page from pi-hole's documentation and example volume mappings to add to your `docker run` command:
+Here are some relevant wiki pages from pi-hole's documentation and example volume mappings to optionally add to the basic example:

 * [Customizing sources for ad lists](https://github.com/pi-hole/pi-hole/wiki/Customising-sources-for-ad-lists)
  * `-v your-adlists.list:/etc/pihole/adlists.list` Your version should probably start with the existing defaults for this file.